 “Girledworld is a fantastic education program that has a positive impact on the future of many girls,” says Lester.

 “We are proud to support such an inspiring and innovative program, which aligns with our objectives of promoting education to create a positive future for the next generation.”

-Good Education Group will be donating copies of their renowned career planning publication, The Good Careers Guide, to students attending the Summit’s Design Thinking interactive workshops.
+Good Education Media will be donating copies of their renowned career planning publication, The Good Careers Guide, to students attending the Summit’s Design Thinking interactive workshops.